 Module for conveniently reporting to ResultsDB following conventions

-resultsdb_conventions is not yet packaged for distributions, but will be shortly.
-In the meantime, you can simply make the library (currently just a single module file) available in the Python path for your consumer in some way, or to install the library systemwide, just run sudo python setup.py install.
-You will need the cached-property and fedfind libraries as well (these are both packaged for Fedora and EPEL).
+resultsdb_conventions packages are available in the Fedora and EPEL 7 repositories.
+The core package is python2-resultsdb_conventions, and the fedora module is in the package python2-resultsdb_conventions-fedora.
+For other distributions, or if you want to use the git code, you can simply make the library available in the Python path for your consumer in some way, or to install the library systemwide, just run sudo python setup.py install.
+You will need the cached-property library as well, and the fedfind library if you wish to use the Fedora conventions (these are both packaged for Fedora and EPEL).
 For actually submitting results, you will need the ResultsDBapi class from the resultsdb_api module.

 resultsdb_conventions is intended to be compatible with Python 2.6+ and current Python 3.
 Please report bugs if you find compatibility problems.